jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 routing bugs that were not obvious until run time.
 Having the compiler validate the router in Dream was a welcome change.

-Pyramid does make it somewhat easier to handle access/permissions concerns compared to Dream.
+At the moment, Pyramid makes it somewhat easier to handle access/permissions concerns compared to Dream.
 Working in Pyramid, it was relatively common for the routes to manage some amount of parameter validation and permissions.
 For example, given a path `/user/123/article/abc456`, the route (or "resources" in Pyramid terminology) would be responsible for: